Do we have to wear swimming hats?

 - Protect hair / hold keep ear plugs secure

 Wearing a hat ensures that all hair is neatly tucked away which enables the teachers and swimmers not to get their fingers tangled in the hair.
 There is a risk without a hat that hair can become tangled around lane ropes and equipment.
-Secondly, swimmers often stop to move their hair from out of their face whilst swimming, therefore enabling swimmers to continue without interruption.
+Secondly, swimmers often stop to move their hair from out of their face whilst swimming, therefore enabling swimmers to continue swimming without interruption.

 Pools are regularly cleaned, however, sometimes there are small/large clumps of hair floating around in the pool – swimmers and teachers do not like their feet or hands being tangled in them!